 Ambedkar Jayanti celebrations and tributes

-The tradition of celebrating Dr. Babasaheb Ambedkar’s birthday was started in Pune by Janardan Ranpise, a social activist, back in 1928, and since then, followers of Dr. Ambedkar have carried this tradition forward.
+The tradition of celebrating Dr Babasaheb Ambedkar’s birthday was started in Pune by Janardan Ranpise, a social activist, back in 1928, and since then, followers of Dr Ambedkar have carried this tradition forward.

-On 14 April every year, several programs and events are organised by Ambedkarites, spotlighting his contribution to upliftment of the Dalit community and role in free India’s progress.
+On 14 April every year, several programs and events are organised by Ambedkarites, spotlighting his contribution to the upliftment of the Dalit community and his role in free India’s progress.
 People visit his statues and memorials to pay their respects to the legend.
 Processions are carried out at Chaitya Bhoomi in Mumbai and Deeksha Bhoomi in Nagpur.

-Dr. Ambedkar’s work has received praise outside the country as well.
-In his honour, 14 April 2020 was observed as “Dr. B.R.
+Dr Ambedkar’s work has received praise outside the country as well.
+In his honour, 14 April 2020 was observed as “Dr B.R.
 Ambedkar Day of Equality” in Canada.
 The United Nations, too, joined the celebrations of Ambedkar Jayanti in 2016, 2017 and 2018.